 Sitka Salmon Shares: Like a local farm sells shares for a weekly box of fresh produce, Sitka operates a Communited Supported Fishery (CSF).
 You sign up and get a monthly shipment of high quality wild Alaskan seafood, including line caught coho salmon, sablefish (black cod), sashimi grade tuna, pot caught spot shrimp, Dungeness crab, and more, all seasonally caught, blast frozen, and delivered right to your doorstep.
 Monthly deliveries are 4.5 to 5 pounds and you can choose different plans to get the seafood you like.

-Snake River Farms: Top supplier of American wagyu beef, Berkshire pork, and a wide assortment of prime beef roasts and steaks under their Double R Ranch label.
+Snake River Farms: A top supplier of American wagyu beef, Berkshire pork, and a wide assortment of prime beef roasts and steaks under their Double R Ranch label.
 Their Wagyu gold grade is about 11 or 12 on the Japanese marbling scale, while USDA Prime is only 4 to 5.
 This meat is a cross between Wagyu and Angus, and their brisket is wildly popular with BBQ competition teams.
-Snake River Farms offers free shipping to fans of AmazingRibs.com.
-Just enter the code AMAZING in the promo box when you check out.

 Strube Ranch: This Texas ranch has a herd of Wagyu and their ribeyes, strip loins, sirloins, and briskets are worth tasting.